 Erected 1997 by the Kewaunee County Historical Society.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Nicolet Landing (approx. 5.6 miles away); 1634 • 1909 (approx. 5.7 miles away); The 1858 Rosiere Kermiss (approx. 7.6 miles away); Bank of Luxemburg (approx. 7.7 miles away); Red Banks (approx. 7.7 miles away); The WIS 57 Reconstruction Project in Brown, Kewaunee, and Door Counties (approx. 7.8 miles away); After the Fire: The Vandermissen Brickworks Site (approx. 7.8 miles away); Transportation Archaeology on the WIS 57 Project (approx. 7.8 miles away).
+Nicolet Landing (approx. 5.6 miles away); 1634 • 1909 (approx. 5.7 miles away); The 1858 Rosiere Kermiss (approx. 7.6 miles away); Bank of Luxemburg (approx. 7.7 miles away); Red Banks (approx. 7.7 miles away); The WIS 57 Reconstruction Project in Brown, Kewaunee, and Door Counties (approx. 7.8 miles away); Namur and the Norbertine Fathers: Community, Education, and Religion among Belgian-Americans (approx. 7.8 miles away); Architecture and History in the WIS 57 Project Area (approx. 7.8 miles away).

 More about this marker.

 Also see . . .
 Dyckesville, Wisconsin.
 Wikipedia entry.
 (Submitted on September 20, 2014.)

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on September 20, 2014, by Keith L of Wisconsin Rapids, Wisconsin.
 This page has been viewed 358 times since then and 11 times this year.
 Photos: 1, 2, 3, 4. submitted on September 20, 2014, by Keith L of Wisconsin Rapids, Wisconsin.